Galway (Dáil constituency): History

 It was the largest constituency in Ireland, electing 7 deputies (Teachtaí Dála, commonly known as TDs) to the Dáil in 1921 and 1922, and 9 from 1923 to 1937.
 The constituency was created in 1921 as a 7-seat constituency, under the Government of Ireland Act 1920, for the 1921 elections to the House of Commons of Southern Ireland.
 That House had only a brief existence, as only four members took their seats, the remainder forming the Second Dáil.

 Under the Electoral Act 1923, it became a 9-seat constituency for the 1923 general election to the 4th Dáil.
 Its representation remained at 9 seats until its abolition at the 1937 general election, under the Electoral (Revision of Constituencies) Act 1935.

 Boundaries

-Some Dáil constituencies extend across the county boundaries, to ensure a reasonably consistent ratio of electors to TDs.
-The mathematics make this less likely to be necessary in a large constituency such as this one, and the 1923 Act defined the boundaries of the Galway constituency simply as: "The administrative county of Galway."
-No boundary revisions took place until the abolition of the constituency under the 1935 Act.
+Galway was created as 7-seat constituency under the Government of Ireland Act 1920 succeeding the constituencies of Galway Connemara, East Galway, North Galway and South Galway, which had elected MPs to the House of Commons of the United Kingdom.

+It became a 9-seat constituency in 1923, defined as:

+It was abolished at the 1937 general election, replaced by the constituencies of Galway East (4 seats) and Galway West (4 seats).